Programs & Seminars

 Freedom Rides Learning Outcomes

-This event is sponsored by Lead IUPUI and Social Justice Education in the Office of Student Involvement and through a grant from the Whitney Social Justice Fund in the Division of Student Affairs.
+This event is sponsored by Lead IUPUI and Social Justice Education in the Office of Student Involvement.